-In July 1991, when I had just turned 16, I was in the Arsenal end at Watford for a pre-season friendly, and was thrilled by the homophobic chanting directed at the hosts chairman, Elton John.
+In July 1991, when I had just turned 16, I was in the Arsenal end at Watford for a pre-season friendly, thrilled by the hilarious homophobic chanting directed at the hosts chairman, Elton John.

-The emphatic rounds of “Elton John’s a homosexual” as soon as he appeared on the pitch as part of a presentation for the club groundsman, not only added a new dimension of gloss to my recently acquired life on the terraces, but kept me in good spirits for several days after, as memorable a moment as former Watford and Arsenal full back Pat Rice waving our way when he was introduced on to the pitch.
+The emphatic rounds of “Elton John’s a homosexual” as soon as he appeared on the pitch as part of a presentation for the club groundsman, not only added a new dimension of gloss to my recently acquired life on the terraces, but kept me in good spirits for several days after; it was as memorable a moment that night, as when former Watford and Arsenal full back Pat Rice had waved our way during his own on-pitch introduction.

-In October 2021, aged 46, I must reconnect with that 16 year old in order to support my excitement of the Premier League without the fusty old hindrance of morality.
-If I want to avoid conflict with my natural desire to be engaged with the league that Arsenal compete in, then I have to ignore my natural grievances that the game in this country continues to produce as frequently as new managers at Vicarage Road these days.
+In October 2021, aged 46, I must reconnect with that 16 year old in order to support my excitement of the Premier League, and not get bogged down in fusty old morality.
+If I want to avoid conflict with my natural desire to be engaged with the league that Arsenal compete in, then I have to ignore my natural grievances that the game in this country continues to produce as frequently as Vicarage Road introduces new managers these days.

-My ‘bothered’ amnesty is over; I looked forward to Arsenal’s home game with Norwich City as the one that would stop the rot; I wanted to be at The Emirates to see them bashing up Spurs; I started watching Match if The Day; I am counting up the points that my secured players in the auction-based fantasy league are earning me.
+My ‘bothered’ amnesty with football lasted three weeks; I couldn’t help myself looking forward to Arsenal’s home game with Norwich City as the one that would stop the rot; I wanted to be at The Emirates to see them bashing up Spurs; I started watching Match if The Day; I am counting up the points that my secured players in the auction-based fantasy league are earning me.
 I am weak of will, a yellow, lily-livered let-down incapable of walking away from an abusive relationship, hooked forever on the nicotine that will one day kill me.
 I am good at making noises about leaving but it’s no good, I love it, and I can’t help what I love, right?

-I mentioned the Emirates there, and it’s bad enough the ground being called that, with the anti-human rights statement it brings, let alone the shirt sleeve recommending you ‘Visit Rwanda’, a country run by an Arsenal fan who orders the deaths of those who threaten to expose the appalling injustice there.
+I mention the Emirates, and it’s bad enough the ground being called that, with the anti-human rights statement it brings, let alone the shirt sleeve recommending you ‘Visit Rwanda’, a country run by an Arsenal fan who orders the deaths of those who threaten to expose the appalling injustice there.

 But what City and Chelsea have to do is leave their principles at the turnstiles.
 To get the most out of this Prem showcase, they and we must go all-in.
-Newcastle’s legendary greatest fans in the world have been celebrating the return of their club to them, discovered in the Sports Direct eternal fire-sale by the Arab saviours.
+Newcastle’s legendary 'greatest fans in the world' have been celebrating the return of their club to them, discovered in the Sports Direct eternal fire-sale by the Arab saviours.
 This is the spirit.
-Welcome without examination the murderous regimes; support that loveable old rogue, Rupert; chuckle at your mate Jeff as he advertises betting, which has cost his friend and colleague 7 mill; sneer a bit at the taking of the knee; roll your eyes at the Rainbow laces; say bollocks to #MeToo while you’re at it.
-As long we’re all 16, we can enjoy this never ending thrill.
+Welcome without examination, the murderous regimes; support that loveable old rogue, Rupert; chuckle at your mate Jeff as he advertises betting, which has cost his friend and colleague 7 mill; sneer a bit at the taking of the knee; roll your eyes at the Rainbow laces; say bollocks to #MeToo while you’re at it.
+As long we’re all 16, we can enjoy this never ending thrill-ride.